 Features to look for when choosing the best payroll software

 The right payroll management system should improve accuracy, simplify tax handling, and cut manual work across HR and finance.
-Use the features below as a checklist while you compare vendors and run demos.
+Use the features below as a checklist when comparing vendors and running demos.

 Configurable pay rules and accruals